Is it indispensable to book and pay in advance?

 What is the usual timing?

-Regular night sessions usually start between 21:00 (Winter) and 22:15 (Summer).
-They last for two hours, though this is not strict, as this can depend on the the size and curiosity of the group.
+Regular night sessions usually start 30 minutes after sunset (which can range between 19:00 in Winter and 22:00 in Summer).
+They last for 90-120 minutes, though this is not strict, as this can depend on the the size and curiosity of the group.
 To check the exact timing of a specific session, please enter your desired date at our booking page.
-The system will offer the available time slots.
+We will offer the available time slots.

 What am I going to see?